metio/terraform-provider-k8s/docs/data-sources/kyverno_io_cluster_cleanup_policy_v2beta1_manifest.md

 Optional:

-- `default` (Map of String) Default is an optional arbitrary JSON object that the variable may take if the JMESPathexpression evaluates to nil
+- `default` (Map of String) Default is an optional arbitrary JSON object that the variable may take if the JMESPath expression evaluates to nil
-- `jmes_path` (String) JMESPath is an optional JMESPath Expression that can be used totransform the variable.
+- `jmes_path` (String) JMESPath is an optional JMESPath Expression that can be used to transform the variable.
 - `value` (Map of String) Value is any arbitrary JSON object representable in YAML or JSON form.